turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Stuck?
 - You will need an instance variable in the `Aviatrix` that holds a string with the current location.
+Let's call this variable `location`.
 - The `distanceTo` function needs to take another argument (the instance variable that holds the current location) so we don't have to hard-code a certain city in.

 Once this is done, let's update the message in `fly` in `main.swift` that says: